An Epilogue before:

 organised, this case study presents a selection of works that were

-submitted to the shows and that have now been photocopied and scanned
+submitted to the shows and that has now been photocopied and scanned

 to continue the processes of exchange of information that they